freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-cocktail-sort.md

 ## Description
 <section id='description'>
-The cocktail shaker sort is an improvement on the <a href="http://rosettacode.org/wiki/Bubble Sort">Bubble Sort</a>.
+The cocktail shaker sort is an improvement on the <a href="http://rosettacode.org/wiki/Bubble Sort" target="_blank">Bubble Sort</a>.
 The improvement is basically that values "bubble" both directions through the array, because on each iteration the cocktail shaker sort bubble sorts once forwards and once backwards.
-Pseudocode for the algorithm (from <a href="https://en.wikipedia.org/wiki/Cocktail sort">wikipedia</a>):</p>
+Pseudocode for the algorithm (from <a href="https://en.wikipedia.org/wiki/Cocktail sort" target="_blank">wikipedia</a>):</p>
 <pre>
 <b>function</b> <i>cocktailSort</i>( A : list of sortable items )
   <b>do</b>